Discover ways to bond with your new flatmates in your home or out and about.

-Your Residential Adviser will also be running events throughout the year.
+Your Residential Life Connector will also be running events throughout the year.
 These will be advertised on social media and on posters in your building.
 You can also request events you’d like to see during your kitchen meeting.

 Make friends through the Buddy Scheme